-- Mature Reds: Mature wines (generally reds) may contain sediment, or small particles.
+Mature wines (generally reds) may contain sediment or small particles.
 Sediment forms when tannins and other compounds join into chains as the wine ages.
 Having the bitter tannic elements fall out of the wine makes it taste smoother and allows other facets of the flavor to shine through.
 However, you certainly don't want them falling into your glass!
-When opening an older red wine, allow it to stand upright for several hours (24 if possible) to allow all the fine particles settle to the bottom.
+When opening an older red wine, allow it to stand upright for several hours (24 if possible) to allow all the fine particles to settle to the bottom.
 Then when you are ready to serve the wine, open it and pour slowly and carefully into a decanter.
 Watch for the sediment to appear in the neck of the bottle so that you can stop pouring before it escapes.
 The decanted wine should be free from sediment.
 Serve it immediately--older reds don't need aeration and will only fade if left out too long.

-- Any Wine: Have you ever accidentally broken a cork and ended up with cork in your bottle?
+Have you ever accidentally broken a cork and ended up with a cork in your bottle?
 To avoid having that cork end up in your glass, decant the wine first.
 You can pour it through a strainer if there are small bits of cork, but if you've just dropped a single large bit of cork into the bottle you can probably manage to decant the wine without the cork in it.